digital-work-lab/literature-review-seminar/slides/2025_HWR_01-goals.md

 - Familiarize ourselves with different forms of reviews
 - Dissociate goals and review types, along with their dimensions
-- Appreciate the key elements of a review protocol
+- Identify suitable review types for your topics

 ---